SpectraL519/cpp-ap/docs/tutorial.md

 */
 ```

+#### 3. `bypass_required` - If this option is set for an argument, the `required` option for other arguments will be discarded if the bypassing argument is used in the command-line.

 > [!NOTE]
 >
-> - By default positional arguments are set to be required, while optional arguments have this option disabled by default.
+> - Both positional and optional arguments have the `bypass_required` option disabled.
-> - The default value of the value parameter of the `required(bool)` function is `true` for both positional and optional arguments.
+> - The default value of the value parameter of the `bypass_required(bool)` function is `true` for both positional and optional arguments.

 > [!CAUTION]
 >
-> - If a positional argument is defined as non-required, then no required positional argument can be defined after (only other non-required positional arguments and optional arguments will be allowed).
-> - For both positional and optional arguments, enabling the `required` option disables the `bypass_required` option and disabling the `required` option has no effect on the `bypass_required` option.
+> For both positional and optional arguments:
+> - enabling the `bypass_required` option disables the `required` option
+> - disabling the `bypass_required` option has no effect on the `required` option.

-#### 3. `bypass_required` - If this option is set for an argument, the `required` option for other arguments will be discarded if the bypassing argument is used in the command-line.

 ```cpp
 // example: optional arguments